 Children work independently through over 90,000 interactive practice questions in English, maths, verbal and non-verbal reasoning.
 Teacher-created helpsheets and videos help them discover new concepts and consolidate their learning.

 Atom's algorithm keeps children on their ideal learning path, tailored to their unique learning style and pace to keep them challenged and motivated.

-Atom Nucleus gives children access to 11 plus online practice papers tailored to your target schools.
-They're designed to mirror the format and style of real 11 plus questions for grammar schools in Berkshire, so your child will go into the exam knowing exactly what to expect.
+Atom Nucleus gives children access to online practice papers.
+Our online tests are designed to mirror the format and style of the real BVGS exam, so your child will go into the exam knowing exactly what to expect.

 And what's more, everything is automatically marked for you.